piyushsharma12452/weekend-project/README.md

 # weekend-project
-This is my weekends projest repo
+This is my weekend's project repository.